Artyum/Neural-Network/README.md

-This is a Feed-forward Neural Network implementation created according to Andrew Ng's Tutorial (ANgT) on YouTube.
+This is a Feed-forward Neural Network implementation in Python.
+It was created according to Andrew Ng's Tutorial (ANgT) on YouTube.
 The series is available on "Artificial Intelligence - All in One" channel.

 This implementation includes:
 * Logistic Cost Function,